What is Rate Limiting?

 Respect Rate Limits in Your Code

-If the rate limit was enforced by the underlying service to which the request was proxied, the above headers will not be included.
+If the rate limit was enforced by the underlying service to which the request was proxied, rather than the API edge, then the above headers will not be included.
 In that case, your code cannot use the same mechanism to handle these responses.
 Instead, your code would simply need to back off for a reasonable amount of time (e.g., 1 second) before trying again the same request.

 One of the worst experiences from the player's perspective is trying to use an awesome application that doesn't work.
 Regardless of what awesome experience you have created, the player will expect your application to function properly.
 That's why we recommend taking extreme care when crafting your code.
 Please note that some features you might want to provide are impossible with a rate limit, especially when it comes to the freshness of results.
 It is not required that you implement the tips provided below to obtain an approved production key.
 These tips are intended as best practices to improve your application's efficiency and avoid hitting your rate limit.